-Brown or Chocolate Great Danes are not included in the six standard coat colours for Great Dane breed dogs.
-The colour is not acceptable for dog shows either.
-Chocolate coat colour does not only prevail in the Great Dane breed.
-Breeds like Labrador Retrievers, Doberman Pinscher often depicts brown or chocolate coat colour through their litters.
+Brown or Chocolate Great Danes are not included in the seven standard coat colors for Great Dane breed dogs.
+The chocolate color is not acceptable for dog shows either.
+The Chocolate coat color does not only prevail in the Great Danes.
+Breeds like Labrador Retrievers, Doberman Pinscher often depict brown or chocolate coat color through their litters.

-Brown or Chocolate Great Dane is not a show dog neither it is rare therefore, do not pay an additional amount for a Brown Great Dane.
-The Great Danes bearing chocolate colour are not included in standard coat colours of the breed.
-Unfortunately, Brown coat colour in Great Danes is an expression of a recessive gene existing in all carrier dogs of the breed.
+Brown or Chocolate Great Dane is neither a show dog nor it is rare.
+Therefore, do not pay any additional amount for a Brown Great Dane.
+The Great Danes bearing chocolate color are not included in standard coat colors of the breed.
+Unfortunately, Brown coat color in Great Danes is an expression of a recessive gene existing in all carrier dogs of the breed.

 Are Brown or Chocolate Great Danes rare?

 Brown Great Danes are not rare.
-If you had not seen a brown GD previously this would not make it a rare dog.
+If you had not seen a brown Great Dane previously this would not make it a rare dog.
 Brown or Chocolate Great Danes are not rare but rather responsible breeders refrain from breeding this mismarked Great Dane.

 In other words the Chocolate Danes are not bred generally so the dogs are scarce.